exasol/extension-manager/doc/design.md

 ### Callback For Client Side Validation

-The developers decided against a callback for the client side [validation of parameters](#parameter-validation-rules).
+We decided against a callback for the client side [validation of parameters](#parameter-validation).
 The main reason was that it would require to load code into the client at runtime.
 That would require to run `eval()` on code retrieved from a request.
-Even so the security risk of that seems acceptable, the developers decided against it since it would look suspicious.
+Even so the security risk of that seems acceptable, we decided against it since it would look suspicious.

 ### Alternative Options to Represent Conditional Parameters